andrewsilva9/jekyll-theme-prologue/resume.md

 * Helped on a zero-shot learning project which fused language and video to predict verbs from video without labels.

 ***
-#### GTA, Georgia Tech
+#### Graduate Teaching Assistant, Georgia Tech
 Atlanta, GA
 August 2016 -- September 2017

-I worked as a TA for CS 6476, Intro to Computer Vision, helping about 200 students through the OMSCS program.
+I worked as a GTA for CS 6476, Intro to Computer Vision, helping about 200 students through the OMSCS program each semester.
 As a TA for the course, I would host office hours, answer student questions online, and grade assignments.

 ***
 #### Applications Developer, AT&T